asbor/dendron-learning-vault/migration-summary-foundational-course.md

 ## Overview

-Successfully migrated and integrated the complete foundational data engineering course materials from the `data-engineering-coursea` directory, adding 4 comprehensive modules to the Dendron vault.
+Successfully migrated and integrated the complete foundational data engineering course materials from the `education.orange-business.data-engineering.course` directory, adding 4 comprehensive modules to the Dendron vault.

 ## Modules Migrated